CCFF-Tools/Video-Game/readme.md

 A browser-based surrealist sci-fi platformer concept.
 Play as Juno, a junior archivist navigating a glitching research facility fragmented across time and media.
-Use temporal jumps, format shifts, caption platforms, and cold storage combat to rebuild the original timeline.

 ## Getting Started

 1. Clone this repository.
 2. Open `index.html` in a modern browser or serve it with a local static server.
 3. Use the arrow keys to move and jump.
-Press `T` to shift objects through time.

 ## Features

 - Side-view movement with jumping and collision.
 - Layered backgrounds with parallax depth.
 - Basic physics including gravity, friction, and camera follow.
-- Time-shift objects between past and future states with the `T` key.
+- Simple room layout for movement testing.

 ## Project Structure